Apothecary-Community/rules/README.md

 ### Homesever Bans

 Sometimes, moderators will place a ban on all users from a certain homeserver.
-This is done where a homeserver is demonstrably and by it's nature in violation of these guidelines, or where the homeserver is a single-user homeserver where the owner is banned and/or has used the homeserver malicously, such as by using it to create bots.
+This is done where a homeserver is demonstrably, and by its nature, in violation of these guidelines, or where the homeserver is a single-user homeserver where the owner is banned and/or has used the homeserver malicously, such as by using it to create bots.

 Homeserver bans are enforced by [server ACLS][1] applied in all rooms using [Mjolnir][@mjolnir:alchemi.dev].